aws/aws-cdk-rfcs/text/0648-aspects-priority-ordering.md

 ### Why are we doing this?

 Currently, users face challenges with the order of aspect application, especially when mutating aspects are invoked out of order.
-The goal of this feature is to give users fine-grained control over the execution order, ensuring that their infrastructure is set up and validated correctly.
+The goal of this feature is to give users control over the execution order, ensuring that their infrastructure is set up and validated correctly.

 ### Why should we _not_ do this?